30h Th, 20h Pr, 10h Labo.

 The students are assessed as follows:

 - Mid-Semester test.
 A written test is organized early November.
 Typically, the test is about the Introduction and the first 3 chapters of the course (be careful, the subject may changed wrt what has been studied during lessons).
 This test is mandatory and counts for 15% of the final grade (i.e., 3/20) of January.

 - MCQs.
 During the semester, 5 practical sessions will begin with a very short test (10 minutes) of the shape multiple choice questions (MCQs).
 The objective here is to ensure the student has (at least) read his course before the practical session.
 The total of the MCQs will count for 10% of the final grade (i.e., 2/20) of January.

-- Programming Assignments.
-During the semester, 5 programming assignments are proposed.
+- Programming Challenges.
+During the semester, 5 programming challenges are proposed.
 Code must be submitted through the submission platform.
-Assignments account for 10% of the final grade (i.e., 2/20)
+Challenges account for 10% of the final grade (i.e., 2/20)

 - Exam.
 The exam is written and mandatory.
 It is organized in January and lasts 4 hours.
 The exam will count for 65% for the final grade (i.e., 13/20) of January.

 In case of failure in January, a resit is organized.
 Only the June/August exam will be considered then in the final grade.

 The course is given during the 1st semester.